Social media is playing a bigger role in consumer shopping habits than ever before.

 Product Pins are a type of Rich Pins that you can set up, which will automatically add important information like real-time pricing, availability, and details on where to buy a gift.
 One of the best parts of Product Pins is that when someone pins or repins the item from your website, they will receive an email notification if the item goes on sale.

-Earlier this year, Pinterest also introduced a Gifts feed to make shopping on Pinterest even easier.
+Pinterest’s Gifts feed makes shopping on Pinterest even easier.
 Only Product Pins will appear in this feed, so it’s important to set these pins up in time for the holidays.

 3. Promote gift ideas with email